-The list will be updated every three years (starting with the end of the 2020-2021 school year.)
+The list of identified CSI schools will be updated every three years, following the identification of schools in September 2018. (starting with the end of the 2020-2021 school year.)
 Schools meeting exit criteria will be removed from lists annually.
+Given the impacts of pandemic-related federal and state waivers on Ohio's School Report Cards and accountability system, identification of CSI schools will occur again in the fall of 2022.
 Beginning with the updated list after the 2020-2021 school year, Ohio will identify schools for comprehensive support if they originally were identified for targeted support because one or more student subgroups was performing at a level similar to the lowest 5 percent of schools and the subgroup's performance did not improve in the three years allotted.